 In some cases the state of Virginia provides for the appointment of a lawyer to serve as “guardian ad litem” for children in a divorce proceeding.
 This is to insure the rights of the child are represented.

-The court shall appoint a competent attorney-at-law as guardian ad litem to any child who is alleged to be abused or neglected.
+The court shall appoint a competent attorney-at-law as guardian ad litem for any child who is alleged to be abused or neglected.

-In all other cases, the court may appoint an attorney-at-law as guardian ad litem for the child if the court finds that the interests of the child are not otherwise adequately represented.
+In all other cases, the court may appoint an attorney-at-law as guardian ad litem for a child if the court finds that the interests of the child are not otherwise adequately represented.

 Ms. Oram-Smith is certified by the Virginia Supreme Court to serve as Guardian ad litem for children in custody and adoption cases.